michaelwro/motion-detect/README.md

 # MOTION DETECTOR

-This is a quick code I made to catch my roomate snooping around my room while I was away at class.
+This is a quick code I made to catch my roommate snooping around my room while I was away at class.
 It worked perfectly!

 Use OpenCV and a camera to detect motion.
 Uses the difference between consecutive video frames to detect motion.
 Inspired by a [tutorial from Intel](https://software.intel.com/en-us/node/754940)